woahbase/website/snippets/build-image.md

     * `ORGNAME`

-    :   The organization (or user) name under which the image repositories exist, defaults to `{{ config.extra.orgname }}`.
+    :   The organization (or user) name under which the image repositories exist, defaults to `{{ orgname }}`.
 Does not need to be changed for local or test builds, but to override, either pass it by setting an environment variable, or with every `make` command.

     The image may also require custom parameters (like binary architecture). **Before you build**, check the {{ m.ghfilelink('makefile') }}